pdf-icon

 Sensor Configuration

-• Add the Sensor components
+• Add Sensor component.

 sensor: